The Science of Pain Management

 By Reid McDuffie, DPT

-When pain overstays it’s welcome, it can often be referred to as ‘chronic pain’.
+When pain overstays its welcome, it can often be referred to as ‘chronic pain’.
 Chronic pain can continue for years after the initial injury or surgery occurred.
-What is unusual about chronic pain is that the body is able to heal itself from almost anything in about 3-6 months.
-So why are people spending several years or more in pain despite the fact that the body has healed?
+What is unusual about chronic pain is that the body can heal itself from almost anything in about 3-6 months.
+So why are people spending several years or more in pain even though the body has healed?

 - Nutrition- Sometimes it can be difficult to eat healthy, fresh foods like we should.
 Unfortunately, poor diet choices can worsen our pain.
 Being overweight can put an extra load on our joints, leading to arthritis and other painful conditions.
 Diets high in sugar and alcohol can contribute to inflammation within the body and further worsen pain.